-Parameter: $A(j,i){RP}$ Description: Area converted from forest type j to non-forest type i during the reference period.
-Data unit: hectare per year.
-Source of i.
-Approach and source data and description of measurement /calculation Activity data for deforestation were obtained from an annual historical time series analysis of land use, land-use change and forestry (LULUCF) carried out by five trained operators approximately 98 effective working days (4.4 months), for the period of 2001 - 2016 across the country, using the Collect Earth Open tool. methods and procedures applied: Activity data have been generated following IPCC Approach 3 for representing the activity data as described in the 2006 IPCC Guidelines for National Greenhouse Gas Inventories (Volume 4, Chapter 3, Section 3.13), i.e., using spatially-explicit observations of land-use categories and land-use conversions over time across the country, derived from sampling of geographically located points.
+hectare per year.

+i.
+Approach and source

+Activity data for deforestation were obtained from an annual historical time series analysis of land use, land-use change and forestry (LULUCF) carried out by five trained operators in approximately 98 effective working days (4.4 months), for the period of 2001 - 2016 across the country, using the Collect Earth Open tool.

+Activity data have been generated following IPCC Approach 3 for representing the activity data as described in the 2006 IPCC Guidelines for National Greenhouse Gas Inventories (Volume 4, Chapter 3, Section 3.13), i.e., using spatially-explicit observations of land-use categories and land-use conversions over time across the country, derived from sampling of geographically located points.
 The result was forest cover data for 2016 and forest cover change data for every year from 2001 to 2016.

-The period of AD analysis from 2005 to 2015 (11 years) considered for the ER Program area, could be adapted within the general period 2001 - 2016 with little effort, due to the operators collecting the date of the LULC change. ii.
+The period of AD analysis from 2005 to 2015 (11 years) considered for the ER Program area, could be adapted within the general period 2001 - 2016 with little effort, due to the operators collecting the date of the LULC change.

+ii.
 Sampling design